ibm-cloud-docs/vpc/vsi_is_import_images.md

 ```
 {: pre}

-For more information, see [ibmcloud is image](/docs/vpc?topic=vpc-vpc-reference&interface=ui#image-view)in the VPC CLI reference page.
+For more information, see [ibmcloud is image](/docs/vpc?topic=vpc-vpc-reference#image-view)in the VPC CLI reference page.

-The following example views the details of a custom image with the id of `r134-1d1e92e9-6550-4d06-8483-d674310045fd`.
+The following example views the details of a custom image with the ID of `r134-1d1e92e9-6550-4d06-8483-d674310045fd`.

 ```sh
 ibmcloud is image r134-1d1e92e9-6550-4d06-8483-d674310045fd